Sandyman/enigma/README.md

 `onKey(c, resultListener)`

 `c` - a character that needs to be encoded.
 Assumed to be a string with length of 1.
-`resultListener` - a callback function that takes a string as parameter (the encoded input).
+`resultListener` - a callback function that takes a string as parameter (the encoded input character).

-If you pass in a `resultListener` here, the one passed in the constructor will be overridden.

 #### Encode an entire message

 `onMessage(msg, resultListener)`

 `msg` - a message that needs to be encoded.
 May not be empty.
-`resultListener` - a callback function that takes a string as parameter (the encoded input).
+`resultListener` - a callback function that takes a string as parameter (the encoded input message).

 #### Reinitialise the Enigma